Real Estate

 Streamlining Administrative Processes

 Smart contracts can also automate administrative tasks such as billing and insurance claims.
 Traditionally, these processes involve significant back-and-forth between patients, healthcare providers, and insurance companies.
 With smart contracts, claims can be automatically processed when predefined conditions are met, significantly reducing administrative overhead and delays.
+For instance, Estonia’s eHealth Foundation has implemented blockchain and smart contracts to allow citizens access to their health records while ensuring that only authorized personnel can view or modify them.

 4. Real Estate: Streamlining Property Transactions